- 1. Add your contact information to the header

 Hello, (Too casual for a cover letter)

-Instead of starting with “I am applying for…” try leading with a compelling reason you’re excited about the role or a skill that makes you a great fit.
-Show enthusiasm and confidence right away to keep them interested in reading more.
+Instead of starting with “I am applying for…” try leading with a genuine reason you’re excited about the role or a skill that makes you highly qualified.
 For example:

 As a recent graduate passionate about environmental sustainability, I was immediately drawn to EarthWay’s commitment to green innovation.